 How much does home emergency cover cost?

 Providers typically charge a flat fee for adding home emergency cover to your home insurance.
-Different providers will charge different amounts based on several factors, including the overall amount of cover included in their product – for example, how much you can claim or the maximum number of claims you can make in a year.
-The type of cover offered will also be taken into account – for example, does it include your boiler and heating system or only your boiler?
+Different providers will charge different amounts based on several factors, including the overall amount of cover included in their product – for example, how much you can claim in a year.
+The type of cover offered will also be taken into account – for example, does it include your boiler and heating system?